Ferran Jutglà

-Ferran Jutglà Blanch (born 1 February 1999) is a Spanish professional footballer who plays as a forward for Belgian Pro League side Club Brugge.
+Ferran Jutglà Blanch (born 1 February 1999) is a Spanish professional footballer who plays as a forward for La Liga club Celta de Vigo.

-He spent most of his youth at Espanyol, but made no first-team appearances and was released in 2021, going on to play nine games and score twice for Barcelona.
-In 2022, he signed for Club Brugge for €5 million, winning the Belgian Super Cup in his first game.
+Jutglà spent most of his youth at Espanyol, but made no first-team appearances and was released in 2021, going on to play nine games and score twice for Barcelona.
+In 2022, he signed for Club Brugge for €5.5 million, winning the Belgian Super Cup in his first game.
+In 2025, he returned to his home country after signing for Celta.

 Club career

-Espanyol
+Early career

-Born in Sant Julià de Vilatorta, Barcelona, Catalonia, Jutglà joined Espanyol's youth setup in 2012, after representing Sant Julià de Vilatorta CF and Vic Riuprimer REFO FC.
-He left the former club in 2015, and subsequently played for Vic and Unificación Bellvitge before signing for Sant Andreu in 2017.
+Born in Sant Julià de Vilatorta, Barcelona, Catalonia, Jutglà joined Espanyol's youth setup in 2012, after representing CF Sant Julià de Vilatorta and Vic Riuprimer REFO FC.
+He was released by the former club in 2015, and subsequently returned to Vic.
+In 2017, after being a part of the squad of Unificación Bellvitge in the División de Honor, he returned to his hometown club Sant Julià to play in the last matches of the season; he played as a winger for the youth sides, while also featuring as a centre-back for the first team in Tercera Catalana.

-Initially joining the Juvenil A squad, Jutglà made his senior debut on 20 August 2017, playing the last 12 minutes in a 0–0 Tercera División home draw against Santboià.
+In 2017, Jutglà signed for Sant Andreu.
+Initially joining the Juvenil A squad, he made his senior debut on 20 August of that year, playing the last 12 minutes in a 0–0 Tercera División home draw against Santboià.
 He scored his first senior goal on 3 September, netting his team's second in a 2–0 home win over Pobla de Mafumet.

 On 14 February 2018, after eight first team matches, Jutglà was transferred to Valencia and immediately returned to the youth setup.

+Espanyol

-He returned to Espanyol on 18 July, but was immediately loaned back to Sant Andreu for the 2018–19 season.
-He was a regular starter before returning to his parent club in July 2019, and was subsequently assigned to the B-team in Segunda División B.
+Released by Valencia, Jutglà returned to Espanyol on 18 July 2018, but was immediately loaned back to Sant Andreu for the 2018–19 season.
+There, he earned a monthly wage of € 700, which he spent in gas coming and going to trainings; he would later work as a lifeguard in three different pools in Osona to earn more money.

-In July 2020, Jutglà was called up for the first team under manager Francisco Rufete for a La Liga game against Eibar, but did not play.
+Back to the Pericos in July 2019, Julià was assigned to the B-team in Segunda División B. In July 2020, he was called up for the first team under manager Francisco Rufete for a La Liga game against Eibar, but did not play.
 On 22 June 2021, despite featuring regularly for the B's, Espanyol announced that Jutglà would leave the club at the expiration of his contract on 30 June.